Press Releases and other News

 LS telcom and Rohde & Schwarz respectively in August 2014.
 Now with a complete and precise database, SUTEL will be using the Wizard Configuration Tool to harmonize and automate its daily technical analyses calculations to assign new frequencies to its users.
 The project scope comprises the Wizard Configuration Tool knowledge transfer to SUTEL users, and the development of the first two wizards for land mobile and fixed services.
 The completion of the project is scheduled for December 2015.
 Once the knowledge transfer is complete, SUTEL users will be proficient in developing new wizards on their own as their requirements evolve.

-Click on the article title to read more.
+Click on the article or study title to read more.

 Informationen für die Wirtschaft, Edition 2016